Ivan Golac

-Ivan Golac (Иван Голац, [ǐvan gô:lats]; born 15 June 1950) is a Yugoslav former professional football player and manager.
+Ivan Golac (Иван Голац, [ǐvan gô:lats]; born 15 June 1950) is a Serbian and Yugoslav former professional football player and manager.

 A Yugoslav international right-back, he is best known as a player and manager of FK Partizan, of Belgrade.
-In the United Kingdom he is remembered as one of Southampton's first foreign imports and as a Scottish Cup-winning manager with Dundee United.
+In England he is remembered as one of Southampton's first foreign imports and as a Scottish Cup-winning manager with Dundee United.

 Playing career

 Partizan

 Golac was born in Koprivnica in PR Croatia, then part of FPR Yugoslavia, to Croat parents Ivan, who was a soldier in President Tito's guard, and Marija, both of whom hail from Lič in Gorski Kotar.
 He moved to Belgrade where he joined the youth section of FK Partizan aged 12 and eventually graduated to the first team.
 He made over 350 appearances for the club and won League championship medals in 1976 and 1978.
 During this era, he also made his debut for the national team, but that match against Algeria in 1976 proved to be his only one at international level.